getsling/GVPhotoBrowser/README.md

 ## Example
-An example of using the photo browser to load remote images using [SDWebImage](https://github.com/rs/SDWebImage).
+An example of using the photo browser to load remote images using [SDWebImage](https://github.com/rs/SDWebImage) (something like [SDWebImage-ProgressView](https://github.com/kevinrenskers/SDWebImage-ProgressView) would be a very good fit as well):

 ```objective-c
 @interface ViewController : GVPhotoBrowserViewController